-Ginger is LIKELY SAFE for most people.
+Ginger is LIKELY SAFE when taken by mouth appropriately.
 Some people can have mild side effects including heartburn, diarrhea, and general stomach discomfort.
 Some women have reported extra menstrual bleeding while taking ginger.

-Breast-feeding: Not enough is known about the safety of using ginger during breast-feeding.
-Stay on the safe side and don’t use it.
+Breast-feeding: There is not enough reliable information about the safety of taking ginger if you are breast feeding.
+Stay on the safe side and avoid use.

-Diabetes: Ginger might lower your blood sugar.
+Diabetes: Ginger might increase your insulin levels and/or lower your blood sugar.
 As a result, your diabetes medications might need to be adjusted by your healthcare provider.

 Moderate Interaction Be cautious with this combination

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with GINGER